Gyula Kabos: Career between 1919–1933

-In 1919 he marries Mária Puhalag, and adopts her daughter, Gabriella Surányi.
+In 1919 he married Mária Puhalag, and adopted her daughter, Gabriella Surányi.
 They moved to Budapest, where his son István György Kabos was born.
-As directors discover his comedic talent, he gets more and more small roles, including one in the Vígszínház.
-While his appearances are met with high critical acclaim, the financial crisis of the country drew a shadow to the theatrical world, also reducing his appearances.
-However, this situation proved as an opportunity, as the renowned Fővárosi Művész Színház (the future Operettszínház) closed its doors, and a new search began for a director.
+As directors discover his comedic talent, he got more and more small roles, including one in the Vígszínház.
+While his appearances were met with high critical acclaim, the financial crisis of the country drew a shadow to the theatrical world, also reducing his appearances.
+However, this situation proved an opportunity, as the renowned Fővárosi Művész Színház (the future Operettszínház) closed its doors, and a new search began for a director.
 Along with László Békeffi, his name was trusted enough that they got the job.
 But life as a manager proved to be hard as Kabos disapproved the high salaries of leading actors, resulting in numerous conflicts.
-Again, the new plays are met with high critical acclaim, but not with monetary success, so the theatre needs to pull out formerly played acts.
-Continuing work conflicts, the appearance of the first loud movies, and disinterest of the public eventually result in bankruptcy.
-While he already tried himself in numerous small, often experimental silent films during the 1910s, he disliked them, as he blamed them for the downfall of theatrical world.
+Again, the new plays were met with high critical acclaim, but not with monetary success, so the theatre needed to pull out formerly produced plays.
+Continuing work conflicts, the appearance of the first sound movies, and disinterest of the public eventually resulted in bankruptcy.
+While he already tried himself in numerous small, often experimental silent films during the 1910s, he disliked them, as he blamed them for the downfall of the theatrical world.

 After numerous attempts, he played the role of "Mátyás Schneider" in the sound film, Hyppolit, a lakáj (Hyppolit, the Butler) in 1931.
-The movie became one of the first movie success in Hungary, and along with its soundtrack, becoming one of the most-known cinematic work of the era.
-The success results in several other foreign-language movie roles.
-After a small detour in Vienna, trying to impress the Austrian public, he works again in Budapest from 1932.
-As the global financial crisis, and the more and more popular movies further decimate the Budapest theatre scene, his career is struggling again is small, low-paying roles, overshadowed by few remaining stars.
-As the Magyar Színház theatre offers him a few dramatic roles, he accepts them, and thereby returns in the front of larger audiences.
-After a few dramatic roles, he returns to his old light-hearted comedic character, to great success, also touring in Germany.
+The movie became one of the first movie successes in Hungary, and along with its soundtrack, becoming one of the most-known cinematic work of the era.
+The success resulted in several other foreign-language movie roles.
+After a small detour in Vienna, trying to impress the Austrian public, he worked again in Budapest from 1932.
+As the Great Depression, and the more and more popular movies further decimated the Budapest theatre scene, his career struggled again in small, low-paying roles, overshadowed by the few remaining stars.
+As the Magyar Színház theatre offered him a few dramatic roles, he accepted them, and thereby returned in the front of larger audiences.
+After a few dramatic roles, he returned to his old light-hearted comedic character, to great success, also touring in Germany.